HolySxn/To-Do/README.md

 # ToDo Application

-A modern, responsive to-do application built with Wails (Go + React) and PostgreSQL.
+A modern, responsive to-do application built with Wails (Go + React) and PostgreSQL, featuring a robust configuration system and comprehensive task management.

 ## Features